Afro-Salvadorans: Abolition of slavery and beyond

 During the Intendencia, when few African people remained enslaved, there were regulations for slave owners, by order of the Crown to the Audiencia Real.
 For example, the regulations were enacted in San Miguel in September 1804.
 The cabildo of St. Vincent of Austria and La Trinidad, in Sonsonate, also enacted it.
 Slavery was banned in 1825, which made El Salvador the third country to abolish slavery in the Americas after Haiti and Chile.
 Numerous slaves from Belize fled to El Salvador, eventually mixing with the native population.

 In the late nineteenth century, the Catholic Church began to classify the population.
 In 1933, General Hernández Martinez, concerned about the events in Europe and following the example of Adolf Hitler, wrote a law called the Immigration Limitations, prohibiting the entry of Africans, Asians, Arabs, Romani people, and many others into the country.
 He did urge, however, the immigration of north-central Europeans to whiten the population.
 These events further strengthened the Salvadoran denial of African roots and the Afro-descendants legally disappeared.
 However, that law was abolished by the new laws of 1959 and 1986.

 Cultural influence

 El Salvador has a dance called "Negritos de Cacaopera" (in Spanish: blacks of Cacaopera).
 In Ereguayquin, in the Department of Usulután, there is the Tabales dance in honor of San Benito de Palermo, the black saint.
 In Izalco, Sonsonate, there is the Jeu Jeu dance; in Tacuba, Ahuachapán, there is the "baile de la Negra Sebastiana" (in Spanish: Dance of the black Sebastiana), demonstrating through its dancers the arrival of the Spanish with the Tlaxcalans and to El Salvador.

-There also exists the chanfaina dish; the canasto; the marimba instrument, some variants of witchcraft, and the black Christ statues scattered around the country. by non-indigenous José Simeón Cañas in 1823, the works of Salarrué, Francisco Gavidia, David J. Guzmán, and Benjamin Saul are also culturo-anthropological works that.
+There also exists the chanfaina dish; the canasto; the marimba instrument, some variants of witchcraft, and the black Christ statues scattered around the country.
+By non-indigenous José Simeón Cañas in 1823, the works of Salarrué, Francisco Gavidia, David J. Guzmán, and Benjamin Saul are also cultural-anthropological works that are also well-known.